Djoudj National Bird Sanctuary, Sénégal - Things to Do in Djoudj National Bird Sanctuary

 Djoudj National Bird Sanctuary, Sénégal - Complete Travel Guide

-Djoudj National Bird Sanctuary, located in northern Senegal near the border with Mauritania, is one of West Africa's most important wetland reserves and a UNESCO World Heritage Site since 1981.
-This 16,000-hectare sanctuary sits in the Senegal River delta and serves as a crucial wintering ground for over 1.5 million migratory birds from Europe and Asia, making it the third-largest bird sanctuary in the world.
-The park's diverse ecosystems include lakes, streams, ponds, and backwaters that create an ideal habitat for over 400 bird species, including pelicans, flamingos, cormorants, herons, and countless species of ducks and waders.
-Beyond its avian inhabitants, the sanctuary also supports populations of warthogs, monkeys, crocodiles, and pythons, creating a rich tapestry of wildlife in this remarkable wetland environment.
+Djoudj National Bird Sanctuary, located in northern Senegal near the border with Mauritania, is one of West Africa's most important wetland reserves and a UNESCO World Heritage Site.
+This 16,000-hectare sanctuary sits in the Senegal River delta and serves as a crucial stopover point for over three million migratory birds traveling along the East Atlantic Flyway, making it the third-largest bird sanctuary in the world.
+The park's diverse ecosystems include freshwater lakes, streams, backwaters, and dry land, creating perfect habitats for over 400 bird species.
+Visitors can witness spectacular congregations of pelicans, flamingos, herons, egrets, cormorants, and countless other species, particularly during the peak migration season from November to April.
+Beyond birdwatching, the sanctuary offers unique opportunities to explore traditional Senegalese river culture and experience one of Africa's most pristine wetland environments.

 Top Things to Do in Djoudj National Bird Sanctuary